MikeMorenoAudio/mikemorenoaudio.github.io/_posts/2019-08-19-Mono-to-Poly-vst-–-M2P.md

 ## Ableton Live Routing

-M2P is an instrument plugin, so we need two tracks in order to make it work:
+M2P is an instrument plugin, so we need two tracks in to make it work:
 * One MIDI track receiving MIDI output from your synth
 * One Audio track receiving the Audio output from your synth.